Scheme to help tackle fuel poverty considered

 The county council is aiming to relaunch the grant scheme known as ECO Flex, enabling home energy improvements to be delivered to Powys residents in fuel poverty.

-They will provide a fully managed scheme, field enquiries, undertake assessments of client eligibility and work directly with energy providers and agents obligated to deliver measures under the scheme.
+- undertake assessments of client eligibility and work directly with energy providers and agents obligated to deliver measures under the scheme.

 The matter will be considered by the Council's Scrutiny Committee on Monday, February 24 before the Cabinet is asked to support a 'Statement of Intent' supporting the scheme on March 24.